santos95/PostgresBackups/pg_dumpall/base_backup.md

 archive_command = 'test ! -f /mnt/backups/wal_archive/%f && cp %p /mnt/backups/wal_archive/%f'
 archive_command = 'test ! -f /mnt/backups/wal_archive_10/%f && cp %p /mnt/backups/wal_archive_10/%f'

+### RECOVERY TO A POINT IN TIME - POSTGRES <= 10 - for that the process is almost the same, but we have some differentes:

+### The files generated when we create the base backup: - with the option -R which include the generation of the recovery.conf file, we have for versions < 12 the postgres.auto.conf and the stanby.singnal file that indicates that postgres must start in recovery mode.
+For postgres version < 12, is almost the same, but generates the recovery.conf file, which store the parameters required to restore the database and indicates to postgres to start in recovery mode.
+pg_basebackup -p 5432 -D /mnt/backups/postgres10_basebackup/ -R -P -Ft -z --wal-method=none

+### modify the recovery.conf file
+echo "restore_command = 'cp /mnt/backups/wal_archive/%f %p'" >> recovery.conf
+echo "recovery_target_name = 'pointime1'" >> recovery.conf
+echo "recovery_target_time = '2024-09-11 22:51:31'" >> recovery.conf

+restore_command = 'cp /mnt/backups/wal_archive_10/%f %p'
+recovery_target_time = '2024-09-12 23:38:29'